JumboCode/django-postgres-tutorial/Readme.md

 ### Connect Travis Testing Integration

+We've confirmed that our production environment is up and running in some capacity.
+But how do we make sure it's kept clean and without bugs?
 Travis Continuous Integration is a helpful 3rd party service that tests your code before it goes to your production environment.
 Just as we can our tests locally with `python manage.py test api`, travis gives us a way to do that automatically every time code is pushed to master.
 Travis runs whatever tests we tell it to, and if our new changes fail to pass our tests, Travis will stop our changes from making it into production.

 1. Create a Travis Account (I do mine through Github) and link with Github ![activate_travis](./screenshots/link_travis.png)